Tips From a Police Officer: Safe Holiday Travels and Preventing Theft

 3. Put distractions away

-Distracted driving typically increases over the holidays.
+Distracted driving and speeding in the United States were found to be at their highest around the holidays.
 Officer Chavarria shared some of the surprising behaviors he has seen on the road.

 4. Don’t drive under the influence